fbpx

 Include The Cabaret in your will.

 Naming The Cabaret as a beneficiary in your will can provide a substantial future gift without using income or assets right now.
 Talk with your attorney or planning professional about including an amount or percentage in your will.
-We hope you will let us know your plans so we can thank you now and ensure we can honor your wishes.

 Support The Cabaret through your retirement plan.